Aathee1103/Researchtrack_assignment1/README.md

 3.In the new command terminal,run the command to intialise the node for recieving the random target and make the robot to reach the target:

      rosrun assigntment1 assignment1
+4.In the new command terminal,run the commoand to view the computational graph:

+     rosrun rqt_graph rqt_graph